-Value for Money: No age statement Speyside whisky, when bottled at just 40% can sometimes prove a little disappointing in my opinion but the Major’s Reserve is a highly drinkable dram for such an affordable price.
+Value for Money: No age statement Speyside whisky, when bottled at just 40% can often prove a little disappointing but the Major’s Reserve is a drinkable enough dram considering its affordable price.

-There is a sophistication to the Glen Grant malt which few can match, though I must admit I tend to prefer a weightier mouthfeel myself.
-For what must be considered a bargain-basement price range however, this is a dram of undoubtedly high quality which is well worthy of further exploration.
+There is a sophistication to the Glen Grant malt, though I must admit I tend to prefer a weightier mouthfeel myself.
+For what must be considered a bargain-basement price range however, this is a dram of decent quality.